-The Curacy Agreement will reflect the nature of the curate's ministry and is a live document, written before the curacy begins and reviewed each year.
+The Curacy Agreement will reflect the nature of the curate's ministry and is a live document, written before the curacy begins and can be readjusted at any time but will reviewed at least once a year.
 The PCC (or its Standing Committee/Churchwardens) should be given copies of it.